CodingGagan/markdown_test/architecture/user-metrics.md

 ## Kube-State-Metrics (KSM)

-Although the default Kubecost installation does not include a [KSM deployment](https://github.com/kubernetes/kube-state-metrics), Kubecost does calculate & emit the below metrics.
+Although the default nOps installation does not include a [KSM deployment](https://github.com/kubernetes/kube-state-metrics), nOps does calculate & emit the below metrics.
 The below metrics and labels follow conventions of KSMv1, not KSMv2.

 | Metric                          | Description              |
 | ------------------------------- | ------------------------ |